President, Hempfield Kiva

 Those two activities don’t consume all of my time, however.
 Lacrosse is a big part of my life, too.
 I started playing the sport after a friend brought me to a pick -up game when I was in fifth grade, and I immediately loved it.
 Now I play defense for Hempfield High School and my club team, PA RoughRiders.

-Playing lacrosse actually enhanced my understanding how I can help people and the importance of giving back.
+Playing lacrosse actually enhanced my understanding of how I can help people and the importance of giving back.
 The Hempfield Lacrosse program supports Toys for Tots that helps families who don’t have extra funds to give their children Christmas gifts.

 The first experience I had helping out through the holidays really opened my eyes to the world outside of my own, and some of the problems people face to give their children the best life they can.
 There were lines around the building on freezing cold mornings, with moms and dads waiting from pre-dawn so they could give their children a few special gifts.
 The power of peoples’ commitment to improving the lives of their children was incredibly moving.